Aakash Repeater Courses

 Y-axis = 1 unit = 2% shortage

-Don’t forget to study the story of coal, as it's a very interesting part of NCERT Solutions Class 8 Science chapter 3 Coal and Petroleum.
+Don’t forget to study the story of coal, as it's a very interesting part of chapter 3.
 You must be thinking about why it is important to know about these resources, and the answer is, a massive increase in the use of nonrenewable resources due to the increased population.

 Now, the point of the issue is that due to high demand and an increase in the population, nonrenewable resources are in danger as they can be exhausted.
-So, how to decrease their usage as well as how to maintain their quantity is mentioned in Class 8 Science Chapter 3, Coal and Petroleum.
-You will get all the answers to the NCERT solutions for Class 8 Science Chapter 3, Coal and Petroleum here.
+So, how to decrease their usage as well as how to maintain their quantity is mentioned in this chapter.

-Another important topic which you will study in Chapter 3, Coal and Petroleum, is Natural gas; it is a very important fossil fuel because it can be easily transferred through pipes.
+Another important topic which you will study in this chapter is natural gas; it is a very important fossil fuel because it can be easily transferred through pipes.
 Natural gas is stored under high pressure as compressed natural gas (CNG).
 It is now being used as a fuel for transport vehicles because it is less polluting.

 After going through it properly, it will be easy for you to answer why coal and petroleum are called non-renewable natural resources.
 What are the advantages of natural gas?